California Democrats urged people to stay home — and then did the opposite at restaurants and holiday parties

-“This is a seribous health emergency, and we must take it seriously,” she said, casting one of three votes that would again prohibit the practice across the county of more than 10 million people.
+“This is a serious health emergency, and we must take it seriously,” she said, casting one of three votes that would again prohibit the practice across the county of more than 10 million people.

 Hours later, according to KTTV, she was spotted dining alfresco at an Italian restaurant in Santa Monica, Calif.